rosbacke/delegate/README.md

   * Delegate have two main way to set a function to be called:
     - set: Member function for setting a new value to an already existing delegate.
     - make: Static functions for constructing new delegate objects.
-    Do note that constructors isn't used for function setup.
+    Do note that constructors aren't used for function setup.
 See discussion later on why.

   * Be usable with C++11 while offering more functionality for later editions.